Your Cart (0)

 The technical architecture typically involves three layers.

 Real-time scoring layer.
 Every transaction receives a risk score within 100 milliseconds.
-This layer runs lightweight models optimized for speed, catching the most obvious fraud signals without adding latency to the checkout process.
+This layer runs lightweight models optimized for speed (typically gradient boosted trees like XGBoost or LightGBM), catching the most obvious fraud signals without adding latency to the checkout process.

 Deep analysis layer.
 Transactions flagged by the real-time layer pass through more sophisticated models that evaluate network relationships, behavioral patterns, and historical context.
-This layer runs in near-real-time and determines whether to block, challenge, or approve the transaction.
+Graph neural networks or deep learning models run here.
+This layer executes in 500 to 1500 milliseconds and determines whether to block, challenge (step-up auth via 3D Secure), or approve the transaction.

 Learning layer.
 Feedback from manual reviews, confirmed fraud, and legitimate transactions continuously updates the models.
-This layer runs asynchronously and retrains models on a regular schedule to incorporate new patterns.
+This layer runs asynchronously and retrains models on a weekly or monthly schedule to incorporate new patterns.
+Model drift is monitored using metrics like PSI (Population Stability Index) and feature importance shifts.

-We build these systems as custom AI solutions trained on your transaction data and tailored to your specific fraud risk profile.
-An e-commerce business faces different fraud patterns than a financial services company or a subscription platform.
+We build these systems as custom AI solutions through our AI integration services, trained on your transaction data and tailored to your specific fraud risk profile.
+An ecommerce business faces different fraud patterns than a financial services company or a subscription platform.

 Key Features and Capabilities